 - "Ruin bars" are generally the most popular among locals.
 Ruin bars were initially founded in Budapest around 2001 inside dilapidated buildings that were transformed into friendly dive bars where drinks are typically less expensive than elsewhere in the city.
 Szimpla Kert was the first ruin bar, but it relocated in 2004 to the Jewish Quarter of Budapest's seventh district.

-- If you get too cold, you could also enjoy a coffee or warm pastry at one of the city's many cafés.
+- Visiting in January, you might find yourself too cold to stay outside, so you could also enjoy a coffee or warm pastry at one of the city's many cafés.
 These social hubs offer a respite from the cold where you can immerse yourself in conversation with some of the locals.
 Among the most popular of these cafés are My Little Melbourne, Printa, Tamp & Pull, and Espresso Embassy.